raphael-almeida/discount-store/README.md

 # Discount Store

-This project is a solution for the proposed code backend-challenge.
+This project exercises the Actor Model using Akka.net.

 ## Table of Contents